AmeetGill/Trison/README.md

 # Trison
-A TypeScript based Synchronous multilevel queu.
+A TypeScript based Synchronous multilevel queue.

-Have you came across a usecase where you have to run some tasks in parallel and some in sequence with respect to other.
-One of the case can be in a chat app.
-In any chatting app you send messages to multiple people and for a particular person, messages must be in same order.
+Have you come across a use case where you have to run some tasks in parallel and some in sequence with respect to others.
+One of the cases can be in a chat app.
+In any chatting app, you send messages to multiple people and for a particular person, messages must be in the same order.
 So what we want is a queue for every person.
-Solution seems very simple but maintaing large number of queues is difficult and this is where trison will help it will create queues for you and process tasks automatically in sequence without any extra code.
-One more advantage of using trison is less 3rd party dependencies, Trison only requires 3 dependencies and these may also be removed in future version.
+The solution seems very simple but maintaining a large number of queues is difficult and this is where Trison will help it will create queues for you and process tasks automatically in sequence without any extra code.
+One more advantage of using Trison is less 3rd party dependencies, Trison only requires 3 dependencies and these may also be removed in a future versions.

 ![alt text](https://github.com/ameetgill/pistol/blob/master/doc/JsSchedular.png?raw=true)